ImpromptAI/openplugin/docs/source/build_plugins/getting_started.rst

 .. _build-plugins-getting-started:

 ========================================
-Getting Started
+Creating Your First Plugin
 ========================================

 A plugin is a yaml/json file that encapsulates various properties about your plugin.
-The OpenPlugin manifest contains a reference to the OPENAPI specification.
-This format is widely used for designing and building APIs in a standardized manner.
+The OpenPlugin manifest contains a reference to your API's OpenAPI file.
+This format is widely used to describe the interface to an API.

 To learn about all plugin manifest properties, refer to this guide: :ref:`openplugin-manifest`